cooljjj33/PolyDye/Firmware/README.md

 This folder contains the necessary files to update your unit.
 Follow the steps below to ensure a successful update process.

+This folder contains 2 versions:
+1. /LookAhead: Implements a lookahead to accomodate prints not starting due to invalid Marlin ok responses.
+Uses YOhY Alignment and has improved image clarity on flat vertical surfaces.
+2. /NoLookAhead: This is the previously released version(1.15) that some users reported issues with but functional for others.
+Waits for Marlin Ok before continuing, Does not use YohY alignment.
+May produce vertical wall artefacts.

+Please only flash the contents of one folder to your unit as not to overwrite previous version.

 ## How to Use

 1. **Prepare an SD Card**